-During 2006, Ms. Shelley-Kessler was compensated pursuant to an employment agreements entered into on August 9, 2004 and December 5, 2006.
-Ms. Shelley-Kessler, as Vice President, Controller and Secretary, has been provided with a one-year "ever-green" employment contract.
-On February 6, 2007 we amended Ms. Shelley-Kessler's employment agreement effective March 1, 2007 in connection with her promotion to the position of Chief Financial Officer.
-The amendment provides Ms. Shelley-Kessler as Senior Vice President and Chief Financial Officer with a base salary of \$190,000.
-If Ms. Shelley-Kessler's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason or a change in control of our company, then we will pay Ms. Shelley-Kessler a lump sum severance payment equal to one times base salary.
+During January and February of 2007, Ms. Shelley-Kessler was compensated pursuant to an employment agreement entered into on December 5, 2006.
+Ms. Shelley-Kessler, as Vice President, Controller and Corporate Secretary, was provided with a one-year "ever-green" employment contract.
+On February 6, 2007 we amended Ms. Shelley-Kessler's employment agreement effective March 1, 2007 in connection with her promotion to the position of Senior Vice President, Chief Financial Officer and

+Corporate Secretary.
+The amendment provides Ms. Shelley-Kessler as Senior Vice President, Chief Financial Officer and Corporate Secretary with a base salary of \$190,000.
+If Ms. Shelley-Kessler's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, then we will pay Ms. Shelley-Kessler a lump sum severance payment equal to one times base salary.
 Upon a change in control of our company whether or not Ms. Shelley-Kessler's employment is terminated, we will pay Ms. Shelley-Kessler a severance payment in cash equal to two times her base salary.
-See "Severance and Other Benefits Upon Termination of Employment or Change in Control" above for further discussion
+See "Severance and Other Benefits Upon Termination of Employment or Change in Control" above for further discussion.

-During 2006, Mr. Malin was compensated pursuant to an employment agreements entered into on August 9, 2004 and December 5, 2006.
+During 2007, Mr. Malin was compensated pursuant to an employment agreements entered into on August 9, 2004 and December 5, 2006.
 Mr. Malin, as Vice President and Chief Investment Officer, has been provided with a one-year "ever-green" employment contract and a base salary of \$160,000.
-If Mr. Malin's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason or a change in control of our company, then we will pay Mr. Malin a lump sum severance payment equal to one times base salary.
+If Mr. Malin's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, then we will pay Mr. Malin a lump sum severance payment equal to one times base salary.
 Upon a change in control of our company whether or not Mr. Malin's employment is terminated, we will pay Mr. Malin a severance payment in cash equal to two times his base salary.
 See "Severance and Other Benefits Upon Termination of Employment or Change in Control" above for further discussion.

-During 2006, Mr. Lyew was compensated pursuant to an employment agreements entered into on August 9, 2004 and December 5, 2006.
+During 2007, Mr. Lyew was compensated pursuant to an employment agreements entered into on August 9, 2004 and December 5, 2006.
 Mr. Lyew as Vice President and Director of Taxes, has been provided with a one-year "ever-green" employment contract and a base salary of \$133,000.
-If Mr. Lyew's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason or a change in control of our company, then we will pay Mr. Lyew a lump sum severance payment equal to one times base salary.
+If Mr. Lyew's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, then we will pay Mr. Lyew a lump sum severance payment equal to one times base salary.
 Upon a change in control of our company whether or not Mr. Lyew's employment is terminated, we will pay Mr. Lyew a severance payment in cash equal to two times his base salary.
 See "Severance and Other Benefits Upon Termination of Employment or Change in Control" above for further discussion.